PYTHONAWSNINJAS/ideal-octo-potato/README.md

 The docker terminal will display server side messages.
 The new terminal will display the client side messages.

-## AWS CLI Commands

-### Displays all the profile related info

-These two files store the info:

-1. credentials
-2. config

-Note: clear the credentials and set these.

-## Push to ECR
+## Build and Push to ECR

-1. docker images
-2. aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <aws_account_id>.dkr.ecr.us-east-1.amazonaws.com
-3. docker tag <docker_image_id> ecr_uri
-4. docker push ecr_uri
+Run [build_and_push.py](https://github.com/PYTHONAWSNINJAS/ideal-octo-potato/blob/7bc1d4330915f6cb3cc377a68ae9d39daf60dfa6/build_and_push.py) to build the docker image and push to AWS ECR